|

 Patient and Carrier testing among North African Jews

-also be useful for carrier screening in couples without a family history of GSD.
+therefore it may also be useful for carrier screening in couples without a family

 |

-clinical findings.
-In almost all cases liver functions remain within the normal range.
+of the clinical findings.
+In almost all cases liver functions remain within the

 The gene for the disease